Logic06183/Data-engineer-test/HarmonAIze_Coding_Exercise.md

 ## 📂 Deliverables
 - All code committed to your forked repo (in a new folder or branch).
+- Django project with models, migration files, and ingestion logic.
 - Updated or new `README.md`:
-    - Explains the feature you built,
+    - Explains your Django model choices and feature,
-    - How to run it,
+    - How to run migrations and ingestion,
     - Notes any assumptions or mock data you created.
 - (Optional) Short video walkthrough (5–10 min).
-- (Optional) Dashboard: You may include a dashboard as an **output** of your project, but it should not be the main focus.
-The primary deliverable must be the backend data engineering work (data harmonization, mapping, etc.).
+- (Optional) Dashboard or Django admin view: Allowed as an output, but not the main focus.
+The primary deliverable must be the backend Django data engineering work (harmonization, mapping, ingestion, schema design).

 ---

 ## 🚦 What Skills Are Being Tested?
-This exercise is designed to assess your practical data engineering skills, including:
+This exercise is designed to assess your practical Django data engineering skills, including:
-- Working with structured data (CSV, YAML)
+- Django model and schema design (normalized, clear, ready for PostgreSQL)
 - Data mapping and harmonization logic
-- Outputting results suitable for database ingestion
-- Database schema awareness (PostgreSQL is assumed, but you do NOT need to build a database)
+- Loading structured data into Django ORM
-- Logging and basic error handling
+- Logging, error handling, and reporting
+- (Optional) Django admin or dashboard integration

 **Note:** The exercise is meant to be challenging but not overly difficult.
 Focus on clarity, correctness, and clean code.
-You are not expected to build a full database.
+You are not expected to build a full web app or dashboard.
 Dashboards are allowed as an output, but should not be the main focus.

 ---